neil-morrison44/pocket-sync/README.md

 - The SD card will need to have been initialised by the Pocket to get recognised
 - Plug in your Pocket / put in the SD card, click "Connect to Pocket", select the root folder (the one with Assets & Cores & Saves etc in it) and go
 - It'll slap a `pocket_sync.json` file on to your pocket to hold config on first run

+## Philosophy

+- What this purposely _isn't_ is a way to install 100 Cores in 20 seconds without really knowing what any of them are
+- I'll not be adding any sort of "Install All" button to the UI, instead it's a slower process of choosing what cores you're interested in & seeing them, including links to support whoever put the time into getting the core onto the Pocket, in more detail.

 ## Roadmap